DataDog/integrations-core/docs/dev/agent_integration.md

 ## Configure the developer tool

+The Agent Integration Developer Tool allows you to create scaffolding when you are developing an integration by generating a skeleton of your integration tile's assets and metadata.
+For instructions on installing the tool, see [Install the Datadog Agent Integration Developer Tool][102].

-Assuming you've installed [the Agent Integration Developer Tool][102], configure the tool for the `integrations-extras` repository.
+To configure the tool for the `integrations-extras` repository:

 1. Optionally, if your `integrations-extras` repo is somewhere other than `$HOME/dd/`, adjust the `ddev` configuration file:
    ```